philip-brohan/transcription_methods_review/_sources/index.rst.txt

    credits

-This document is published under the terms of the `Open Government Licence <https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/>`_.
+This document is crown copyright (2018).
+It is published under the terms of the `Open Government Licence <https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/>`_.